 Florida's players and coaches went up the ladder at one end of floor.
 The underclassmen went first: Michael Frazier II started the procession, walk-on Jacob Kurtz — who played in both halves, because Florida needed him and because the game was out of reach — got his piece down quickly, Chris Walker took longer to snip his twine than to bunny hop off the ladder, and Billy Donovan got the loud ovation he always gets.

 Casey started the seniors off, and beamed at the top of the ladder with his bit of net.
 Scottie went next, head-faking before he descended to hold the rim and ask the O'Dome for noise for one last time.
-Will went third, and paused for a long moment at the bottom of the ladder before ascending, caught in thought or prayer, before rising, snipping, and holding his strand out to every part of the crowd that remained.
-Pat, the one least likely to still be here, still be a Gator, rose slowly, and took a moment at the top of the ladder to see the place he's called home for four years from the angle few have ever seen more often than he has for one final time.
+Will went third, and paused for a long moment at the bottom of the ladder before ascending, caught in thought or prayer — then rose, snipped, and held his strand out to every part of the crowd that remained.
+Pat, the one least likely to still be here, still be a Gator, climbed slowly, and took a moment at the top of the ladder to see the place he's called home for four years from an angle few have ever seen more often than he has for one final time.

 They didn't cry then, or when Florida's support staff and managers cut the nets at the other end, and they didn't cry while meandering around the floor one last time, not that I saw.
 But Scottie, the progidal son, the youngest among them, the floor general to a fault, gathered them at midcourt one last time, pulling Pat away from one more interview — one he gave after the one Will wouldn't stop photobombing — for one last huddle.